Optical comparator: History

 The first commercial comparator was developed by James Hartness and Russell W. Porter.
 Hartness' long-continuing work as the Chairman of the U.S.'s National Screw-Thread Commission led him to apply his familiarity with optics (from his avocations of astronomy and telescope-building) to the problem of screw thread inspection.
 The Hartness Screw-Thread Comparator was for many years a profitable product for the Jones and Lamson Machine Company, of which he was president.

 In subsequent decades optical comparators have been made by many companies and have been applied to the inspection of many kinds of parts.
 Today they may be found in many machine shops.

 The idea of mixing optics and measurement, and the use of the term comparator for metrological equipment, had existed in other forms prior to Hartness's work; but they had remained in realms of pure science (such as telescopy and microscopy) and highly specialized applied science (such as comparing master measuring standards).
 Hartness's comparator, intended for the routine inspection of machined parts, was a natural next step in the era during which applied science became widely integrated into industrial production.

 Usage

 The profile projector is widely used for complex-shape stampings, gears, cams, threads and comparing the measured contour model.
-The profile projector is hence widely used in precision machinery manufacturing, including aviation, aerospace industry, watches and clocks, electronics, instrumentation industry, research institutes and detection metering stations at all levels, etc.
+The profile projector is hence widely used in precision machinery manufacturing, including the aerospace industry, watches and clocks, electronics, the instrumentation industry, research institutes and detection metering stations at all levels, etc.